akos29/movieHub/README.md

 > A web software that provides users with a small amount of statistical information about all movies.
 To conveniently obtain statistics on movies ranked by critic, user, and box-office, as well as to keep track of upcoming films

-**[Flip Movies]** is web application designed for entertainment to movie lovers which fetches live data from ImDb.
+**[Flip Movies]** is web application designed for entertainment to movie lovers which fetches live data from ImDb and show a metric(numeric) related information.

 ## 🛠 Built With <a name="built-with"></a>